Quintessence dark energy model in non-linear $f(Q)$ theory with bulk-viscosity: Acknowledgments

 \section{Acknowledgments}

+The author is thankful to the renowned reviewer and editor for their valuable suggestions to improve the quality of this manuscript.
 The author is thankful to IUCAA Center for Astronomy Research and Development (ICARD), CCASS, GLA University, Mathura, India for providing facilities and support where part of this work is carried out.